Partial Lagrange Multiplier Expressions and Disjunctive Decompositions for Bilevel Optimization: Conclusions

 \section{Conclusions}

-In this paper, we propose a disjunctive decomposition approach for solving bilevel optimization problems.
-For bilevel polynomial optimization which only has linear lower level constraints, we use partial Lagrange multiplier expression to build the disjuctive decomposition of the KKT system, and solve it as a set of branch problems.
+In this paper, we propose a PLME-disjunctive decomposition approach for solving bilevel optimization problems.
+For bilevel polynomial optimization which only has linear lower-level constraints, we use partial Lagrange multiplier expression to build the disjunctive decomposition of the KKT system, and solve it as a set of branch problems.
 These branch problems typically have simpler expressions and are much easier to solve than the original BPOP.
-They are equivalent to polynomial optimization problems, which can be solved effiviently with Moment-SOS relaxations.
+They are equivalent to polynomial optimization problems, which can be solved efficiently with Moment-SOS relaxations.
 Under the existence of feasible extensions, each branch is either infeasible or has a global optimizer, for which we give convenient necessary and sufficient conditions for the global optimality, and sufficient conditions for the local optimality of the original problem.
 Our approach performs very efficiently in numerical experiments.

-{\bf Acknowledgement} The first author is partially supported by the NSF grant DMS-2110780, and the second author is partially supported by NSERC.
+{\bf Acknowledgement} The first author is partially supported by the NSF grants DMS-2110780 and DMS-2513254, and the second author is partially supported by NSERC.